senecajs/seneca-transport/README.md

 simple Seneca plugin that returns the hex value of color words.
 In fact, all it can handle is the color red!

-You define the action pattern _color:red_, which aways returns the result <code>{hex:'#FF0000'}</code>.
+You define the action pattern _color:red_, which always returns the result <code>{hex:'#FF0000'}</code>.
 You're also using the name of the function _color_  to define the name of the plugin (see [How to write a Seneca plugin](http://senecajs.org)).

 ```js